 Make sure the foundations of your business are in place and don’t get too carried away in the early stages of planning.
-There is certainly nothing wrong with dreaming big but at the beginning of your business life-cycle it is sometimes best to think small and remain realistic with your initial expectations.
+There is certainly nothing wrong with dreaming big but at the beginning of your business life-cycle, it is sometimes best to think small and remain realistic with your initial expectations.
 Success is not always defined by how quickly you grow sales, how much profit you are making is key too.

 8. Do you have a backup plan?

 Sometimes things don’t always go to plan and you may encounter obstacles that are out with your control.
-The reality is that 50% of all small businesses fail in the first few years, which is often caused from a lack of planning and research at the very start.
+The reality is that 50% of all small businesses fail in the first few years, which is often caused by a lack of planning and research at the very start.